Frank Elbridge Webb: Search for running mate

 After Reed's refusal, the executive committee contacted Henry Quincy Alexander, with him accepting the party's vice presidential nomination on September 11.
 Alexander had no prior affiliation with the FLP or any of its leaders, with his first contact being the executive committee asking if he would accept their vice presidential nomination if offered.
 Alexander was a prominent leader of North Carolina's agrarians and had rallied them to La Follette's side in 1924.
 A member of the Democratic Party, in the 1928 Democratic presidential primaries he had been a supporter of Senator Reed.
 Alexander said his acceptance was due to his appreciation at being offered the nomination, his desire to serve the nation's farmers and laborers however he could, and because of Reed's refusal, with him writing:

 This nomination had previously been tendered to a man of great ability and Nation-wide reputation who, if press reports are correct, had declined it with scorn and derision.
 To decline the honor was all right; but the manner in which it was done, if correctly reported, was all wrong.
 No man is larger or more important to the welfare of this Nation than its workers; the men who create our wealth, yet are possessed of so little of it.

 In press interviews, Alexander noted his opposition to the McNary–Haugen Farm Relief Bill and the Volstead Act, but otherwise refrained from commenting on his ideology until he had the opportunity to read its platform.
 On September 18, after reading the party platform, Alexander told the FLP to withdraw his name because he opposed the platform.
-Alexander took issue with the platform for two reasons; the platform did not call for the abolition of private banking and it included a plank he saw as trying to discredit the Catholic Church, and through that the Catholic Al Smith.
-Webb attempted to prevent Alexander's withdrawal by sending a statement to him, and while Alexander evaluated Webb as well-qualified to be president and even more progressive than the party platform, he could not understand Webb's silence on the abolition of private banking, which Alexander was fanatical about.
+Alexander took issue with the platform for two reasons; the platform did not call for the abolition of private banking, which Alexander was fanatical about, and it included a plank he saw as trying to discredit the Catholic Church, and through that the Catholic Al Smith.
+Webb attempted to prevent Alexander's withdrawal by sending a statement to him, and while Alexander evaluated Webb as well-qualified to be president and even more progressive than the party platform, he could not understand Webb's silence on the abolition of private banking.
 Tillman would be Webb's running mate.